Sin-Iqisham

-Sin-Iqisham ruled the ancient Near East city-state of Larsa from 1776 BC to 1771 BC.
+Sin-Iqisham ruled the ancient Near East city-state of Larsa from 1840 BC to 1835 BC (MC).
 He was the son of Sin-Eribam and a contemporary of Zambiya of Isin.

 The annals for his five-year reign record that he seized Pinaratim and Nazarum in his second year, and that he defeated Kazallu, Elam, and Zambiya, king of Isin and Babylon in his fifth year.